 “Enjoy your stay, Ms. Ascher.”

 She was not married, thirty-four and more single, she thought, than most people.

 She slid in the card, opening the doorway to room 302.
-She let the heavy door close behind her, plopping her large shoulder carrying bag onto one of the two double beds.
-The room was large, beige, decorated sparsely with a few oversized floral photographs.
-The beds were unremarkable, white bedspreads, dark burgundy, cotton bed skirts.
+She let the heavy door close behind her, plopping her large shoulder-carrying bag onto one of the two double beds.
+The room was large, beige, and decorated sparsely with a few oversized floral photographs.
+The beds were unremarkable, with white bedspreads and dark burgundy, cotton bed skirts.
 The headboards were a dark wood of a cheap variety, as was the rest of the furniture.
 As hotels went, it was serviceable, and her skin wasn’t crawling.

-She pulled her long black hair out of its ponytail and shook it out.
-Even in her thoughts that sounded, well, snobby.
-But it wasn’t actually.
+She pulled her long black hair out of its ponytail and shook it.
+Even in her thoughts, that sounded, well, snobby.
+But it wasn’t, actually.
 It was literal.

 She heard the fly buzzing around her, and her eyes flickered open.
 A chill of recognition traveled up her spine.
 Evidently, she was not Just One.
 There was something else here with her.

-He must have been only a half an hour behind her.
-It was eight in the evening when he pulled into the Ozark Mountain Motel.
+He must have been only half an hour behind her.
+He pulled into the Ozark Mountain Motel at eight in the evening.
 It had been late afternoon when he first became aware that a traveler was passing through the area.
-He was just leaving his office as the first wave hit him.
+He was just leaving his office when the first wave hit him.
 It felt a bit like a strong current of erratic weather rushing through the landscape, a sudden storm but not a focused one, though evidently only apparent to those that were tuned in.
 Immediately, he’d cleared his mind, sending out feelers to his network.

 “What is it?”